Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

 ```
 Important things to remember:
 - `options` field which maps exactly to a [vert.x Deployment Options](http://vertx.io/docs/apidocs/io/vertx/core/DeploymentOptions.html) object.
-It means, that you can specify here deployment options for how many instances of that service should be deployed, etc.
+It means, that you can specify here deployment options such as how many instances of that module should be deployed, etc.
-- Inside `options` you can supply `config` object where you're actualy can provide Knot.x service specific configuration.
+- Inside `options` you can supply `config` object where you're actualy can provide configuration to the verticle represented by the module.
 See Knot.x Verticle documentation to see what's available on each Verticle.

-If you start Knot.x with the configuration as above, it will start all services listed in the config, but the KnotxServer will be deployed as:
+If you start Knot.x with the configuration as above, it will start all modules listed in the config, but the KnotxServer will be deployed as:
 - Two instances
 - HTTP Port it listens is 9999